DataDog/documentation/content/agent/basic_agent_usage/windows.md

 | stopservice     | Stops the Agent within the service control manager                         |
 | version         | Print the version info                                                     |

-### For version >= 3.9.1
+### Agent v5 commands

-You can use the Datadog Agent Manager that you can find in the Start Menu.
+Use the Datadog Agent Manager that you can find in the Start Menu.

 {{< img src="agent/basic_agent_usage/windows/windows-start-menu.png" alt="windows Start Menu" responsive="true" style="width:40%;">}}